Finite Dimensional Intuitionistic Fuzzy Normed Linear Space

 \textbf{Key Words : \;} Fuzzy set , Membership function , Non - membership function , Intuitionistic fuzzy set , Fuzzy Norm , Intuitionistic fuzzy norm. \\\\

-\textbf{ Introduction : \;}The authors T. Bag and S. K. Samanta $[\,4\,]$ introduced the definition of fuzzy norm over a linear space following the definition S. C. Cheng and J. N. Moordeson $[\,6\,]$ and they have studied finite dimensional fuzzy normed linear spaces.
-Also the definition of intuitionistic fuzzy n-normed linear space was introduced in the paper $[\,3\,]$ and established a sufficient condition for an intuitionistic fuzzy n-normed linear space to be complete.
-In this paper, following the definition of intuitionistic fuzzy n-norm $[\,3\,]$ , we have introduced the definition of intuitionistic fuzzy norm (\, in short IFN \,) over a linear space.
-There after we have established a sufficient condition for an intuitionistic fuzzy normed linear space to be complete and also we have proved that a finite dimensional intuitionistic fuzzy norm linear space is complete.
-In such spaces, also we have established a necessary and sufficient condition for a subset to be compact.
-Thereafter following the definition of fuzzy continuous mapping $[\,5\,]$, we have introduced the definition of intuitionistic fuzzy continuity, strongly intuitionistic fuzzy continuity and sequentially intuitionistic fuzzy continuity.
-Also we have proved that the concept of intuitionistic fuzzy continuity and sequentially intuitionistic fuzzy continuity are equivalent.
-There after we proved that intuitionistic fuzzy continuous image of a compact set is again a compact set.
+\textbf{ Introduction : \;}The authors T. Bag and S. K. Samanta \cite{Bag1} introduced the definition of fuzzy norm over a linear space following the definition S. C. Cheng and J. N. Moordeson \cite{Shih-chuan} and they have studied finite dimensional fuzzy normed linear spaces.
+Also the definition of intuitionistic fuzzy n-normed linear space was introduced in the paper \cite{Vijayabalaji} and established a sufficient condition for an intuitionistic fuzzy n-normed linear space to be complete.
+In this paper, following the definition of intuitionistic fuzzy n-norm \cite{Vijayabalaji} , the definition of intuitionistic fuzzy norm (\, in short IFN \,) is defined over a linear space.
+There after a sufficient condition is given for an intuitionistic fuzzy normed linear space to be complete and also it is proved that a finite dimensional intuitionistic fuzzy norm linear space is complete.
+In such spaces, it is established that a necessary and sufficient condition for a subset to be compact.
+Thereafter following the definition of fuzzy continuous mapping \cite{Bag2}, the definition of intuitionistic fuzzy continuity, strongly intuitionistic fuzzy continuity and sequentially intuitionistic fuzzy continuity are defined and proved that the concept of intuitionistic fuzzy continuity and sequentially intuitionistic fuzzy continuity are equivalent.
+There after it is shown that intuitionistic fuzzy continuous image of a compact set is again a compact set.

-\begin{definition} $[\,3\,]$ A binary operation \, $\ast \; : \; [\,0 \; , \; 1\,] \; \times \; [\,0 \; , \; 1\,] \;\, \longrightarrow \;\, [\,0 \; , \; 1\,]$ \, is continuous \, $t$ - norm if \,$\ast$\, satisfies the following conditions \, $:$ \\ $(\,i\,)$ $\ast$ \, is commutative and associative , \\ $(\,ii\,)$ $\ast$ \, is continuous , \\ $(\,iii\,)$ $a \;\ast\;1 \;\,=\;\, a \forall \;\; a \;\; \varepsilon \;\; [\,0 \;,\; 1\,]$ , \\ $(\,iv\,)$ $a \;\ast\; b \;\, \leq \;\, c \;\ast\; d$ \, whenever \, $a \;\leq\; c$ \, , \, $b \;\leq\; d$ \, and \, $a \; , \; b \; , \; c \; , \; d \;\; \varepsilon \;\;[\,0 \;,\; 1\,]$. \end{definition}
+\begin{definition} \cite{Vijayabalaji} A binary operation \, $\ast \; : \; [\,0 \; , \; 1\,] \; \times \; [\,0 \; , \; 1\,] \;\, \longrightarrow \;\, [\,0 \; , \; 1\,]$ \, is continuous \, $t$ - norm if \,$\ast$\, satisfies the following conditions \, $:$ \\ $(\,i\,)$ $\ast$ \, is commutative and associative , \\ $(\,ii\,)$ $\ast$ \, is continuous , \\ $(\,iii\,)$ $a \;\ast\;1 \;\,=\;\, a \forall \;\; a \;\; \varepsilon \;\; [\,0 \;,\; 1\,]$ , \\ $(\,iv\,)$ $a \;\ast\; b \;\, \leq \;\, c \;\ast\; d$ \, whenever \, $a \;\leq\; c$ \, , \, $b \;\leq\; d$ \, and \, $a \; , \; b \; , \; c \; , \; d \;\; \varepsilon \;\;[\,0 \;,\; 1\,]$. \end{definition}